Faculty and students object to commencement speaker choice

 This year, UVU chose Dr. Wendy Watson Nelson to give the keynote address at its 80th commencement celebration.
 This decision caused pain and frustration for many of UVU’s faculty, staff and students.
-Dr. Nelson and her husband, president of The Church of Jesus Christ of Latter-day Saints Russell M. Nelson, have published and presented anti-LGBTQ+ stances.
+Dr. Nelson and her husband, president of The Church of Jesus Christ of Latter-day Saints Russell M. Nelson, have published and presented views that may be seen as harmful to the LGBTQ+ community.

 During a “Worldwide Devotional for Young Adults” Jan.
-10, 2016, Dr. Nelson shared what many view as a harmful “pray the gay away” rhetoric.
+10, 2016, Dr. Nelson shared what some view as ‘pray the gay away’ rhetoric.

 “We each need the savior’s help to become the people we were born to be,” she said.
 “Perhaps we need the gift to have our sexual feelings be in harmony with eternal laws.
 When we are desperate for any gift of the spirit, that is when we will finally pray with all the energy of heart for that gift.”